|

 that process to continue for the rest of my life.
 I think that makes me a

+lot like our customers."
 Although approximately 80% of America's wine consumers are

 over 50, Osborn believes there's an ever-growing market of younger people